 A community action plan explains the context and intent of the work of the LDAT.
 It describes the way local organisations and community groups are working together to address alcohol and other drugs and possibly other health issues.
 This plan highlights the key issues a community aims to address (local needs), demonstrates the range of strategies to be undertaken and how these link together to reduce and prevent alcohol and drug-related issues and harms.

-You must have a plan of your intended project(s) at the time of applying for a grant and to become an LDAT member as part of the first grants round.
+You must have a plan of your intended project(s) at the time of applying for a grant and to become an LDAT member.

 Groups that join in future rounds will receive structure and guidance to help them develop a community action plan and it can be developed after the application and selection process is complete.
 This will give you the time to complete community consultation, map your community needs, identify community strengths, determine the steps you will undertake to develop and implement projects, and use the tools and resources provided by the Alcohol and Drug Foundation.
 Please check back here for further updates closer to that time.